faustind/reading-hermit/README.md

 forall f g. map f . map g = map (f . g)
 ```

+## The main Idea

 Now, imagine that we have a program relying on the equivalence we have just proved ; and some
 months later we update our definition of `map`.
 Since the proof of the equivalence rely on
 the definiion of `map`, we would need to redo it to make sure that we are not lying to say the compiler.
 For such small examples, it is easily done.
 However, consider what the task could
 look like for the proofs that all type class laws holds for all the instances defined in a
 real world project.

-The main idea in the paper is that we should automate the proofs once we know the steps involved.
+**I think the main idea in the paper is that we should automate the proofs once we know the steps involved.**
 The suggested approach is to

 1. Prove the properties using the HERMIT repl
 2. Export the commands sequence in HERMIT scripts